Fed has not lowered interest rates enough: Kocherlakota

 Since the Great Recession, workers and businesses are seeking safer assets, even as the supply of assets perceived as safe dwindles, Minneapolis Fed President Narayana Kocherlakota told a group convened by the University of Chicago Booth School of Business.

-“The increase in asset demand, combined with the fall in asset supply, implies that households and firms spend less at any level of the real interest rate — that is, the interest rate net of anticipated inflation,” he said.
+“The increase in asset demand, combined with the fall in asset supply, implies that households and firms spend less at any level of the real interest rate-that is, the interest rate net of anticipated inflation,” he said in prepared remarks.

 The Fed has kept short-term interest rates near zero since December 2008, and has bought well over $2 trillion in Treasuries and housing-backed bonds to bring down long-term interest rates and stimulate spending and hiring.

-“The (Fed) has still not lowered the real interest rate sufficiently in light of the changes in asset demand and asset supply that I’ve described,” Kocherlakota added.
+Still, Kocherlakota said, “The (Fed) has still not lowered the real interest rate sufficiently in light of the changes in asset demand and asset supply that I’ve described.”

 Kocherlakota is arguably the most dovish of the Fed’s 19 policymakers since his sudden conversion last October, when he called for the central bank to pledge low interest rates until unemployment falls to at least 5.5 percent, a full percentage point lower than the threshold the Fed adopted late last year.